 RADIO CLIVE'S FIVE: STOKE V CHELSEA

 Throughout the season former player Clive Walker provides radio and TV commentary on Chelsea's games.
-Here he selects five aspects from Saturday's biggest away league win of the season that caught his eye…
+Here he selects five aspects from Saturday's defeat at Stoke that caught his eye…

 We heard Jose Mourinho's comments after the game and I couldn't agree more that one goal was not enough to show for the first-half superiority.
 Having got level just before half-time, Stoke came flying out the blocks second-half and when they took the lead it looked bad for Chelsea, but having drawn level straight away, our quality and maturity would often see us through.

 There are always going to be odd individual mistakes when defending set-pieces but we seem to be lacking a little calmness at the moment which is unlike us.
 When it got to 2-2, we left ourselves open in midfield chasing the winner and that meant the counter-attack on.
 We lost the ball upfield when we were pushing forward and got caught out.